 Under the multi-employer liability clause, Cal/OSHA has authority to cite all employers who are observed as having employees exposed to a hazard at a multi-employer worksite.
-Cal/OSHA identifies an exposing, creating, controlling, or correcting employer (defined in next subsection) for each unsafe condition found.
+Cal/OSHA identifies an exposing, creating, controlling, or correcting employer as defined in Section 2-104C, "Classes of Employers," in this manual, for each unsafe condition found.
 It bases employers' degree of responsibility on their awareness of the condition, the foreseeability of the condition, and reasonable steps they take to protect employees.